-- Be sure to check the cable orientation in order to match the colored strip to the pin 1 end of the connector. - 2) When you start up the system, please wait for 5 seconds after you power on AC.
+Be sure to check the cable orientation in order to match the colored strip to the pin 1 end of the connector.

 Jumper Settings

 This chapter explains how to configure the motherboard's hardware.
 Before using your computer, make sure all jumpers and DRAM modules are set correctly.
 Refer to this chapter whenever in doubt.